ghost-coin/ghost-core/doc/build-unix.md

 **Note**: This is the most certain way to fetch and assemble all the necessary tools for building both statically and dynamically linked Ghost Core.
-However, this way dependencies are installed as orphaned packages.
+However, with `--onlydeps` the dependencies are installed as orphaned packages.

 (optional) To prevent tools from removing upon dependency cleaning, record the corresponding orphaned packages into the @world set: